richardlawley/EntityFrameworkAttributeConfig/README.md

 Adding further attributes is simple - take a look at the implementation of the existing attributes for an example!

-This project is an extension of [this StackOverflow answer](http://stackoverflow.com/a/15386883/163495)
+This project is an extension of [this StackOverflow answer](http://stackoverflow.com/a/15386883/163495).
+Thanks to @richi2666 for the suggestion of using conventions instead of Reflection.